-With unmatched battery life, a beautiful 13-inch screen, and fantastic battery life, the Pixelbook Go is a go-to for college students, as well as the ultimate travel companion for those who need to take their work on the go.
+With unmatched battery life, a beautiful 13-inch screen, and fantastic battery life, theis a go-to for college students, as well as the ultimate travel companion for those who need to take their work on the go.

 Read our full Google Pixelbook Go review

-Why we picked the Lenovo Yoga Chromebook C630:
+Why we picked the Lenovo Chromebook Flex 5:

 Who it’s for: Students, professionals, and anyone in between.

-Who it’s for: Professionals and those who want serious power in their Chromebook.
+Who it’s for: Professionals, those who want serious power in their Chromebook.